Rush Limbaugh on a cutting edge societal evolution.

 Guy gets it.

-We're we're getting emails from people who are encouraging us to reach out to schools.
+We're getting emails from people who are encouraging us to reach out to schools because people understand what this is.

 And the book, of course, is to correct that record.

-And people are so into the mission here that they're actually encouraging us to reach out to schools, and what they they're asking us to do is to get the book, Rush Revere and the Brave Pilgrims to be a part of the curriculum, or at least in the school library.
+And what they're asking us to do is to get the book, Rush Revere, and the Brave Pilgrims, to be a part of the curriculum, or at least in the school library.

 They're asking us to do this.

-And it sizable number of people.
+And a sizable number of people.

 Here's what we've decided to do.

-Rush Revere and Liberty are seeking the most deserving screw or scruels in the country to receive a large donation, not just the book, Rush Revere and the Brave Pilgrims, but we're going to donate some American classics written by authors like Mark Twain.
+Rush Revere and Liberty are seeking the most deserving screw or screws in the country to receive a large donation, not just the book, Rush Revere and the Brave Pilgrims, but we're going to donate some American classics written by authors like Mark Twain.

 It's a contest of sorts.